• LOGIN

 As technology advances and becomes more deeply integrated into society, it impacts business competition and economic productivity.
 The internet has radically redefined the modern global economy.
 The internet accounts for around 5% of GDP in Europe alone and represents roughly 7.5 million jobs.
 The growth in online trading has been matched by growth in online assets held by households, with a quadrupling of European households who were active savers using digital finance services between 2001 and 2010.

 The digital economy, however, is not without its challenges.
-Although OECD countries have benefited from productivity and consumer surplus increases, the internet has also exacerbated income disparities between developed and developing economies.
+Although OECD countries have benefited from productivity and consumer surplus increases, the Internet has also exacerbated income disparities between developed and developing economies.
 Furthermore, there are significant concerns regarding whether or not technology is displacing labor faster than it is, creating new employment opportunities.

 The digital economy has grown dramatically in recent years.
 However, it has not been without its issues.
 The digital economy also affects income disparities between developed and developing countries.
 In addition, there are concerns about whether it displaces labor faster than creating new employment opportunities.